lussierc/boscoPL/writing/report.md

 Constant ::= intConstant | doubleConstant | boolConstant | stringConstant | null
 ```

-After creating our grammar, we worked to create a scanner and parser utilizing it.
-Getting
+After creating our grammar, we worked to create a scanner and parser utilizing
-the parser to work properly was a hard process that took a lot of trial and error to get
+it.
+Getting the parser to work properly was a hard process that took a lot of
-working.
-Ultimately, we discovered that the issue we had with our parser was due to how
+trial and error to get working.
+Ultimately, we discovered that the issue we had
-we had constructed our grammar.
-To fix this we modified what we had used for a few of the
+with our parser was due to how we had constructed our grammar.
+To fix this we
+modified what we had used for a few of the statements that makes up our grammar
-statements that makes up our grammar and made the change in our parser as well.
-This fixed
+and made the change in our parser as well.
+This fixed all of the issues we had
-all of the issues we had been having up until that point with the parser and allowed us to
+been having up until that point with the parser and allowed us to find other
-find other areas that had similar issues.
+areas that had similar issues.

-Here is the current output from running the scanner/parser combination on `basicSyntax.bsco`:
+Below is the current output from running the scanner/parser combination on
+`basicSyntax.bsco`.
+Please note that the dots in the middle of the parsing
+portion are there for the sake of saving space in the report and that the
+program does parse correctly, the full output for the scanning/parsing of this
+program can be found in `output/output_basicSyntax.txt`.

+Sample Output:
 ```
 LexToken(WOOF,'woof',2,42)
 LexToken(ID,'classBosco',2,47)